kirkch/jc/README.md

     mkdir project
     echo 'com.netflix.rxjava:rxjava-core:0.8.4' >> project/dependencies

 JC will now use Ivy to lookup the specified jar files, and it will not include its default of JUnit and Mockito.

 ## Example 5: Declaring dependencies, full fat

+To declare dependencies, create a file called 'project/dependencies'.
 The format of the dependencies file is as follows

     globalDependencies